eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ```

-By calling ``take`` we get a ``iox::cxx::expected<iox::optional<iox::popo::Sample<const CounterTopic>>>``.
-Since this
+By calling ``take`` we get a ``iox::cxx::expected<iox::popo::Sample<const CounterTopic>>``.
+Since this may fail, we
-may fail, we have to handle a potential error.
-If there is no error, we may still have not recived a sample, indicated by
-a ``nullopt``.
-Otherwise we can get the pointer of our data from the sample and process the received data.
+have to handle a potential error.
+Otherwise we can get the pointer of our data from the sample and process the
+received data.

 We can shorten this somewhat by using a functional approach.

 ##### 2. Functional approach

+- listener?

 ```cpp
 while (keepRunning)